Bids to Girls and Boys Junior National Championships (JNC) 2022

 Region Bids are all Bids that are distributed through the Region.
 This includes Bids earned by Region teams at Qualifiers, which have then upgraded their Bids.
 These Qualifier Bids then become Region Bids.

 – Decline a Region Bid: Once you decline a Region Bid – you will forfeit any other Region Bids that may become available (a team that has been awarded a Bid through the Region has to accept the highest offered Bid or will decline any Region Bid).
-A team who has a Bid from a National Qualifier and declines a higher Region Bid, declines all Region Bids, but keeps the Bid from the National Qualifier.
+Unless stated otherwise in the Championship Manual, a team who has a Bid from a National Qualifier and declines a higher Region Bid, declines all Region Bids, but keeps the Bid from the National Qualifier.

 – A team that accepts a JNC Bid from the Region is required to submit all appropriate forms and fees that may be required by the JNC registration process.
 It is highly recommended that each team makes itself aware of all requirements.

-Powerleague: In case the Powerleague finishes are inconclusive, all Bids will default to the Gold Regional Championships.
+Powerleague: In case the Powerleague finishes are inconclusive, all Bids will default to the Premier Regional Championships.

-Regional Championships: If the Gold Regional Championships can’t be held due to inclement weather, the HOA Region rankings will be used to award the Bid(s).
+Regional Championships: If the Premier Regional Championships can’t be held, the HOA Region rankings will be used to award the American and Freedom Division Bid(s).
 The Bids will go to the highest ranked teams from the ranking system, that do not have a Bid at that moment.
+Teams that have secured a bid, or have declined a Bid are no longer eligible to compete in the Regional Championships.